Our two nurseries in Angel & Paddington (and our sister nursery in Tufnell Park):

 It’s a privilege and an honour to look after so many children – and see their transformation over the years.

-Philippe Fraser, director
+Philippe Fraser, our founding director

 Bilingual Nurseries is a group of private bilingual nurseries offering childcare and education with extended day care for children.